-- The Company is ready to work with the SEMAS to conduct the required work and updates on the Company's environmental, social and technical studies. - The Company will work to complete the Indigenous consultation upon approval of the PBA-CI working plan by FUNAI.
-Belo Sun was notified by FUNAI in September 2023 that the approval process is dependent on the analysis of an indigenous community's request to establish Indigenous land in an area called São Francisco, located within 10 km of the Volta Grande Project.
-The Company continues to communicate with FUNAI to receive updates on the analysis and approval process. - The Company will continue to engage with government ministries, regulatory agencies, and local communities and leaders to present and promote the anticipated values and benefits of the Volta Grande Gold Project to the surrounding region.

-- The Company is investigating the establishment of a benefit fund for the Indigenous Peoples and local communities in the PVG vicinity.
+- The Company is ready to work with the SEMAS to conduct the required work and updates on the Company's environmental, social and technical studies. - The Company will continue to work with key Federal and State organizations to progress PVG. - The Company will continue to engage with government ministries, regulatory agencies, and local communities and leaders to present and promote the anticipated values and benefits of the Volta Grande Gold Project to the surrounding region. - The Company is investigating the establishment of a benefit fund for the Indigenous Peoples and local communities in the PVG vicinity.
 The fund would be financed from net profits from the Volta Grande Gold Project and would provide financial resources to assist in local community and Indigenous community projects. - The Company is considering opportunities for the Volta Grande Gold Project to reduce its carbon emissions footprint, minimize noise and dust emissions, and reduce operating costs.
 For example, Belo Sun has evaluated near-pit crushing and conveyor transport of mine waste to reduce truck requirements.
 For mine truck haulage, the Company is evaluating the use of less carbon intensive fuels.
-For the processing circuit, the Company is investigating the incorporation of high-pressure grinding rolls and secondary crushing rather than semi-autogenous grinding milling. - The exploration licenses remain in good standing.
+For the processing circuit, the Company is investigating the incorporation of high-pressure grinding rolls and secondary crushing rather than semi-autogenous grinding milling.

+- The exploration licenses remain in good standing.
 The Company will continue to monitor and invest where required in additional exploration to maintain the current concessions in good standing. - The Company is monitoring illegal mining and deforestation activities in the area.
 The Company has an obligation to notify police if any mechanized equipment appears in the area.